easybuilders/easybuild-tutorial/docs/2022-isc22/integration_eessi.md

   were installed with **EasyBuild**, and corresponding environment modules are included so [Lmod](https://lmod.readthedocs.io) can be used to easily access the software installations.
-  The [archspec](https://github.com/archspec/archspec) Python library is used to auto-detect the CPU microarchitecture of the client system so that the best suited subset of software installations can be selected, which significantly benefits performance.
+  The [archspec](https://github.com/archspec/archspec) Python library is used to auto-detect the CPU microarchitecture of the client system so that the best suited subset of software installations can be selected, which typically significantly benefits performance.

 The design of the EESSI project is heavily influenced by the [Compute Canada software stack](https://ssl.linklings.net/conferences/pearc/pearc19_program/views/includes/files/pap139s3-file1.pdf), where a similar approach is used to build a shared software stack that can be leveraged on the different Canadian HPC